-According to research, the Canadian horse was introduced to New France in July of 1665.
+The Canadian horse was first introduced to New France in 1663.
 The first load of twelve horses was sent via ship by King Louis XIV.
-There is no record of the breed or region of France from hence they came; some writings mentioned the Royal Stud Farm, and many believing most of the horses were of Breton, Norman descent, Andalusian and Barb ancestry.
+There is no record of the breed or region of France from hence they came; some writings mentioned the Royal Stud Farm, and it is believed that most of the horses came from similar ancestries as the Belgian, Percheron, Breton and Dales Pony.
 What is known for certain is that shipments arrived on a regular basis.

 From 1665 to 1793, the horse population in New France grew from 12 animals to 14,000 animals.
 To the end of the French regime in 1760, the horses sent from France are the only ones to be developed in the colony.
 Contact with the English to the South was forbidden because England and France were at war.
 The topography of the Appalachian Mountains was also a formidable obstacle to outside communication.
 At that time there were no roads and the only means of long distance travel was by foot or by canoe.
 For almost one hundred years, these horses multiplied in a closed environment without the benefit of other blood lines.
 Their common source, lack of cross breeding, and their rapid reproduction created a particular genetic group giving rise to a unique breed: the Canadian horse.